What time zone are the ski resorts in BC?

 As with all family holidays, a ski holiday and associated travel can have its challenges.
 But that doesn’t mean it won’t be fun.
 By helping you properly beforehand, to take out all the little bumps along the way, we can ensure a hassle free holiday for the entire family.
 Remember its your holiday as much as your kids holiday!

 Introducing your child to skiing or snowboarding, or even just snow play, is hands down, an exciting milestone for you and your family.
-Our founder, Sue Thorley can attest to this herself, introducing skiing to her two young children from age 4 & 6.
+Our founder and former owner, Sue Thorley can attest to this herself, introducing skiing to her two young children from age 4 & 6.

 Assuming you are a keen skier yourself, we understand you are equally keen and enthusiastic to get your kids on the slopes as early as possible so that together, you can all start enjoying ski holidays as a family.
 But when exactly should your child start skiing?
 Although there isn’t one definitive answer for every child, this is when we recommend children start skiing.

 Children can start skiing in our group lessons from age 4, and private lessons can be from age 2-1/2 – 3 depending on the child, their development and the ski resort.
 The child’s physical development, social skills with other children and adults, as well as the ability to listen to instructions are all considerations, in deciding if your child is ready and old enough to give skiing a go!
 Remember its all about having fun.
 If they have fun, they will learn, and learn to love skiing.

 Will they be comfortable with an instructor?
 Do they have experience in preschool or daycare where they are used to interacting with other children and different adults?

 - How well do they listen and take direction well?

 How long can they last in the snow?
 If your child is not used to being outside in the cold for long periods of time, it will be a challenge for them.
 If they are a small frame and body weight they may feel the cold even more.